|

 Thus those working in African contexts will have to depend on their own critical powers to apply what they learn about Greek-English verbal or grammatical translations to the African situation.
 But most westerners seem to naively assume that they can pull the Greek wording and usages into their own modern western contexts with no loss in value or meaning to the Greek.

-The modern American or European setting and worldview is extremely different form that represented by the Greek language, and even more distant from the Jewish eastern mindset that underlay the early Christian developments and teachings in the New Testament texts.
+The modern American or European setting and worldview is extremely different from that represented by the Greek language, and even more distant from the Jewish eastern mindset that underlay the early Christian developments and teachings in the New Testament texts.

 I will present here the original problems as I identified them at the time (expanded and explained a bit).
 These go to the assumptions underlying the book, more than the intentions.
 Three major characteristics of the book serve to indicate the worldview assumptions underlying the work that result in the limitations of this publication.